EndlessSummers/4001_Group_6/README.md

   2. Run Command: python manage.py runserver
   3. Click the link offered by terminal

-4.12 Updates:
-Adding photos for users and activities
+Necessary libraries (for pip)
+numpy
+Django
+pillow
+pymysql
+urllib3

+Create a new database (importnat!)

 After Pulling the newest:
 1. python manage.py makemigrations Funbox
-2. python manage.py migrate --fake-initial
+2. python manage.py migrate
-Then the database is successfully updated.

-Admin page implemented
+3. python manage.py runserver (for local test)

+To add admin accounts:
+python manage.py createsuperuser

+Note that the server on Ali Cloud is also implemented.
+IF you would like to test on the cloud, please inform us!